Top Issue Tracking Software

 - Outdated UI design and colors

-BugHerd is a bug tracker and visual feedback software.
-It is ideal for website developers, QA, and clients during acceptance testing.
-The software is like an additional layer over a website, where end users can post comments like sticky notes.
+BugHerd combines a bug tracker and visual feedback in a single solution.
+It is ideal for website developers, QA teams, and clients during acceptance testing.
+The software acts like an additional layer over a website, where clients and end-users can post comments like sticky notes.
 BugHerd pins feedback about a website directly to page elements whether on a desktop, tablet, or mobile.

 - Easy to use